ForgeRock/node-openam-agent/README.md

 A Promise returned by `getServerInfo()`.
 Once resolved, the response is mixed into the `serverInfo` object.

 #### agentSession
-A Promise returned by `authenticateAgent()`.
-Once resolved, the response is mixed into the `serverInfo` object.
+Originally an empty Promise (haha).
+Whenever a certain client request needs an agent session, the agent will get authenticated and `agentSession` will become a Promise returned by `authenticateAgent()`.
+Once resolved, the response is mixed into the `agentSession` object.

 #### openAMClient
 An instance of `OpenAMClient`.